bitterjug/devjournal/devjournal.markdown

 ### 16:36

-Make 'gst' alias more robust when not in a git repository.
+- [ ] Make 'gst' Git status (using vim) alias more robust when not in a git repository.

+### 17:43

+Fix for Bootstrap Navbar borders: add `navbar-fixed-top` to the top one to keep it not scrolling, and `navbar-satic-bottom` to the bottom one to fix it to the bottom of the page.